-Monitoring Schedule Implementation, Monitoring, and Before After During Mitigation Measures Reporting Action Responsibility Construction Construction Construction Any historic-period archaeological materials that are not Native American in origin shall be curated at a repository accredited by the American Association of Museums that meets the standards outlined in 36 Code of Federal Regulations (CFR) 79.9.
-If no accredited repository accepts the collection, then it may be curated at a nonaccredited repository as long as it meets the minimum standards set forth by 36 CFR 79.9.
-If neither an accredited nor a non-accredited repository accepts the collection, then it may be offered to a public, non-profit institution with a research interest in the materials, or donated to a local school or historical society in the area for educational purposes, to be determined by the Qualified Archaeologist in consultation with the City.
-Protocols for Native American Monitoring and Input.
+Monitoring Schedule Mitigation Measures Implementation, Monitoring, and Reporting Action Responsibility Before Construction During Construction After Construction Any historic-period archaeological materials that are not Native American in origin shall be curated at a repository accredited by the American Association of Museums that meets the standards outlined in 36 Code of Federal Regulations (CFR) 79.9.
+If no accredited repository accepts the collection, then it may be curated at a non-accredited repository as long as it meets the minimum standards set forth by 36 CFR 79.9.
+If neither an accredited nor a non-accredited repository accepts the collection, then it may be curated at a non-accredited repository accepts the collection, then it may be offered to a public, non-profit institution with a research interest in the materials, or donated to a local school or historical society in the area for educational purposes, to be determined by the Qualified Archaeologist in consultation with the City.
+Protocols for Native American Monitoring and - - Protocols for Native American infonitoring and Input.
 The plan shall outline the role and responsibilities of Native American Tribal representatives.
 It shall include communication protocols and an opportunity and timelines for review of cultural resources documents.
 The plan shall include provisions for full-time Native American monitoring during field work (see CUL-8).
-City; Х Х CUL-5: Development of a Cultural Resources .
-Include mitigation measure in Monitoring and Mitigation Program (CRMMP), Within contractors construction contractor specification 60 days of the award of the contractor's bid and prior to Retain a qualified archaeologist to the start of any ground-disturbing activity (i.e., prepare a CRMMP including all demolition, pavement removal, pot-holing or auguring, components described in the boring, drilling, grubbing, vegetation removal, brush mitigation measure. clearance, weed abatement, grading, excavation, trenching, or any other activity that has potential to Retain copies of the CRMMP in disturb soil), the Qualified Archaeologist shall prepare a project file.
-Cultural Resources Mitigation and Monitoring Program Retain a qualified construction (CRMMP) based on the final City-approved project ٠ monitor to periodically verify design plans.
-The CRMMP shall include:
+CUL-5: Development of a Cultural Resources Monitoring and Mitigation Program (CRMMP).
+Within 60 days of the award of the contractor's bid and prior to the start of any ground-disturbing activity (i.e. , demolition, pavement removal, pot-holing or auguring, boring, drilling, grubbing, vegetation removal, brush clearance, weed abatement, grading, excavation, trenching, or any other activity that has potential to disturb soil), the Qualified Archaeologist shall prepare a Cultural Resources Mitigation and Monitoring Program (CRMMP) based on the final City-approved project design plans.
+The CRMMP shall include: Include mitigation measure in construction contractor specification Retain a qualified archaeologist to prepare a CRMMP including all components described in the mitigation measure.
+Retain copies of the CRMMP in project file.
+Retain a qualified construction monitor to periodically verify City; contractors Х X